svenmalvik/svenmalvik.com/_posts/2020-12-24-azure-custom-routes.md

 ## Demo

-To demonstrate that we can access the IIS that is running on `c-vm`, I used Azure Bastion to login to `a-vm`, and used the private IP address of `c-vm`.
+To demonstrate that we can (for now) access the IIS that is running on `c-vm`, I used Azure Bastion to login to `a-vm`, and send a request to the private IP address of `c-vm`.
 This works fine as expected as we haven't done anything yet.

 ![Accessing IIS from a-vm](https://cdn.svenmalvik.com/images/az-303/az-303-azure-udr-6.jpg)*Accessing IIS from a-vm*